-WASHINGTON—Antoine Blonde, president of Fontem US, Inc., marketer and seller of the blu e-cigarette brand, accepted an invitation to testify before the House Committee on Energy and Commerce, Oversight and Investigations Subcommittee to discuss important issues regarding electronic nicotine delivery systems, commonly referred to as e-cigarettes.
+WASHINGTON—Antoine Blonde, president of Fontem US, LLC, marketer and seller of the blu e-cigarette brand, accepted an invitation to testify before the House Committee on Energy and Commerce, Oversight and Investigations Subcommittee to discuss important issues regarding electronic nicotine delivery systems, commonly referred to as e-cigarettes.
 The hearing, titled “Vaping in America: E-Cigarette Manufacturers’ Impact on Public Health,” also included the testimony of executives from other major manufacturers of e-cigarettes sold in the United States.

 Blonde thanked the chair, ranking member and other members of the subcommittee for holding the hearing, noting that Fontem has cooperated extensively with the committee’s investigation into e-cigarette products and welcomed the opportunity to discuss the company’s role as a responsible actor in the e-cigarette marketplace.

 Blonde’s testimony focused on Fontem’s commitment to preventing youth access to e-cigarette products.
 He provided details on the company’s youth access prevention program to prevent the sale of its products to individuals under the age of 21 and efforts to ensure its products are marketed only to adult consumers.